The McCrarys: Independent work

 Linda McCrary has sung backing vocals for Michael Jackson ("Morphine"), Stevie Wonder ("Ordinary Pain"), Melissa Manchester ("Help Is On The Way"), Thelma Houston ("Imaginary Paradise"), Elton John & RuPaul ("Don't Go Breaking My Heart"), Angela Bofill ("On and On"), and on the albums of Andrae Crouch, Sandra Crouch, Emerson, Lake & Palmer (In the Hot Seat), and Juice Newton (Can't Wait All Night), among others.
 She also co-wrote the Chaka Khan single "Any Old Sunday".

 Alfred McCrary has also worked with Andrae Crouch and on sessions with Larnelle Harris.
 He's also performed with Michael McDonald, Yolanda Adams, Gloria Loring, Michael Card and Frankie Valli & the Four Seasons.
-Including his work with Sundray Tucker, he's also the most prolific songwriter of the family.
+Including his work with Sundray Tucker.

 Charity McCrary has sung backing vocals for Maria Muldaur ("There is a Love", Al Stewart (Just Yesterday, Russians & Americans), BeBe & CeCe Winans (Relationships), and Stevie Wonder (Songs in the Key of Life), among others.
 She sang on the soundtrack of The Ladykillers, and co-wrote the Thelma Houston single "Imaginary Paradise".

 Howard McCrary has sung backing vocals for Michael Jackson (Invincible), Earth, Wind & Fire (The Promise, In the Name of Love), and for albums recorded by Bette Midler, Quincy Jones, and Andrae Crouch, among others.
 He also released the 1985 gospel album, So Good, for the A&M-distributed Good News label.

 Sam McCrary has also recorded with Andrae Crouch, Michael Jackson, Larnelle Harris, and Candi Staton.